Consciousness Studies

 Certification & Assessment

-To support meaningful learning, each Unit concludes with a short reflective or practical assessment.
-A Unit Certificate is awarded upon completion of each Unit.
-Students who complete all five Units receive the Final Program Certificate, recognizing successful completion of the full six-month training.
+Certification & Assessment To support meaningful learning, each Unit concludes with a short reflective or contemplative practice.
+A Unit Certificate of Participation is awarded upon completion of each Unit.
+Participants who complete all Units receive the Final Certificate of Participation, recognizing engagement with the full six-month journey.

 The learning outcomes include: